pavelpetkovvv/JavaCourseFMI/README.md

 # JavaCourseFMI
-Resources from Java OOP course at FMI
+Resources from Java OOP course at FMI.
 Here I will be uploading the assigments from my Java course